unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Fire Aura_**.
 At the start of each of the balor’s turns, each creature within 5 feet of it takes 10 (3d6) fire damage, and flammable objects in the aura that aren’t being worn or carried ignite.
 A creature that touches the balor or hits it with a melee attack while within 5 feet of it takes 10 (3d6) fire damage.

 **_Magic Resistance_**.
-The balor has advantage on saving throws against spells and other magical effects.
+The balor has advantage on saving throws against spells and other tek effects.

 **_Magic Weapons_**.
 The balor’s weapon attacks are magical.